Must-Read Speculative Short Fiction: January 2020

 Recent Comments

-- mp1952 on Reading the Wheel of Time: A Death Upon the Tree of Life in Robert Jordan’s The Shadow Rising (Part 18) 1 min ago
+- MadCardigan on Reading the Wheel of Time: A Death Upon the Tree of Life in Robert Jordan’s The Shadow Rising (Part 18) 6 mins ago

-- bluejo on Jo Walton’s Reading List: January 2020 22 mins ago
+- MadCardigan on Reading the Wheel of Time: A Death Upon the Tree of Life in Robert Jordan’s The Shadow Rising (Part 18) 15 mins ago

-- windowgaze on A Different Shade of Magic: Witchmark by C.L.
-Polk 32 mins ago
+- MadCardigan on Reading the Wheel of Time: A Death Upon the Tree of Life in Robert Jordan’s The Shadow Rising (Part 18) 17 mins ago